-What if your chinchilla is not potty trained and even has peed on the bedding shavings?
+What if your chinchilla is not potty trained and keeps peeing on the bedding shavings?

 Maybe you use fleece liners, which I 100% recommend, and your chinchilla has urinated on these as well.

-This can eventually cause infections and bacteria and cause your chinchilla to become ill if you get behind on your cleanings too far or just don’t clean the cage often enough in general.
+This could lead to bacterial growth and infections and cause your chinchilla to become ill if you get behind on your cleanings too far, or just don’t clean the cage often enough in general.

-The vacuum you ultimately choose to use on your chinchilla cage is going to make a world of difference for your upcoming cleanings for several reasons.
+The vacuum you use on your chinchilla cage will make a world of difference for your upcoming cleanings for several reasons.

 Secondly, the items mentioned above can easily clog the tubes and filters of a typical vacuum.

-I’ve been using the vacuum for 2 of the 3 years I’ve owned my chinchilla.
+I’ve been using this vacuum for 2 of the 3 years I’ve owned my chinchilla.

-Before this vacuum, I used several upright vacuums, and they would be rendered useless after about 2-3 cleanings.
+Before this vacuum, I used several upright vacuums, and they quickly became useless after about 2 to 3 cleanings.

-I also used several cheaper shop vacuum options which also ended up not being capable of taking the beating daily.
+I also used several cheaper shop vacuum options which also ended up not being capable of performing the daily cleanings.

-The filters, cheaper vacuums, and cheaper hoses aren’t great for this task.
+The cheaper filters and cheaper hoses just aren’t cut out for this task.

 This vacuum has an incredible suction, a wide enough hose opening for all cage debris, and continues running at full power regardless of the beating it takes.

-Now, I have had the tube gets clogged before after sucking too much hay into the hose, but this is easily fixed by hitting the hose with your hand while holding the hose towards the ground.
+Occasionally, the tube does still get clogged after sucking too much hay into the hose, but this is easily fixed by hitting the hose with your hand while holding the hose towards the ground.

 Other Pro Tips